Remote Workplace Policy : 10 Best Practices and Tips to Manage Remote Employees in a Business

 Productivity metrics serve as a scoreboard to help both the company and employees.
 These are especially useful in remote and hybrid work models so you can measure daily targets, performance on a regular basis and also appraise employees to know how they are faring.
 The metrics should be a part of a remote workplace policy to inform and educate employees on how their work is being monitored and evaluated.

-4. How to create a remote workplace policy:
+4. How to Create a Remote Workplace Policy?

 The first step is to take stock of various employee profiles in your organization, the nature of work that each profile entails and whether they are remote-friendly or not.
 Create remote profiles for employees based on these parameters.
 Jobs that need manual labor, constant front-end communication or those that need to be done in an office space due to the sensitivity of the data being handled need to be considered as exclusions.